Calgary Coin & Antique Home Chinese Reference Guide Index

 s-1321S

 S-1321 and 1322.
 Bronze 1 candareen.
-Obverse: "YUNG-LI T'UNG PAO".
+Obverse: "YUNG-LI T'UNG PAO" in orthodox script.
 Reverse: "YIH-FEN" (one candareen).
 There are two sizes with the small (S-1321) average (6 specimens) 36 mm, 9.9 grams (they varied between 8.3 and 12.1 grams and the large (S-1322) average (1 specimen) 46 mm (no weight yet available).

 SMALL F $12.00 VF $17.50 XF $25.00